 The second type of tunnel is completely reliant on the walls that surround the air column which work together with a fan or multiple fans above or below the flight area to create enough pressure/air speeds to allow people to fly.
 You don’t normally see any padding or soft landing places at these facilities.
 This type of tunnel was popularized by Bill Kitchen’s mid 1990’s creation to solve the problem of “falling out” of the air column, as seen in traditional tunnels.

 Is one type of VWT better than the other?

 The closest wind tunnel to your home is the best tunnel for you!

 But more seriously, if your a first time flyer, the answer is “Not Really”, it’s likely that you will have a GREAT TIME no matter which tunnel you visit first.
 As you become a more disciplined flyer you will likely become most proficient at the VWT located nearest to you, at which time we highly recommend investing some time & money into learning to fly at other facilities as well.
 It goes without saying that the more experience you have in a variety of environments the better skilled you will be as a flyer, and the more body awareness you will have.
 The worlds best bodyflyers do not limit themselves to only one machine, and can also appreciate the different skills required to maintain controlled flight under a variety of circumstances.

 Is flying in vertical wind tunnels dangerous?

-Honestly, the legal answer would be Yes, because the risk of injury can be great.
-The risks of injury include every injury you could sustain from a low impact sport injuries; strains, breaks, dislocations and in a severe case a bad fall could result in death.
+This is the one question, I never know how to answer.
+Honestly, the legal answer would be Yes, because the risk of injury can be great.; The risks of injury include every injury you could sustain from a low impact sport injuries; strains, breaks, dislocations and in a severe case a bad fall could result in death.
 HOWEVER, it is important to note, that to our knowledge in over 20 years and countless millions of first time flyers, only 1 person has ever died as a result of participating in this sport.

 Understanding the Sport…